 "Local Street" means a street which is primarily to provide direct access to abutting property and for local traffic movement.
+Local streets in the City of Coos Bay are identified in the City's Transportation System Plan.

 "Moratorium street" means any street pavement surface that has been constructed, reconstructed, paved, or overlaid (including asphalt, chip seal, slurry seal, or similar process/material) by City forces, under City contract, or under permit shall not thereafter be cut or opened for a period of 3 years.